adityaS-123/ALONIX/README.md

 # 🛍️ Decentralized NFT Marketplace on Aptos

-Welcome to the **Decentralized NFT Marketplace**!
+Welcome to the **ALONIX**!
 This project leverages the power of **Aptos blockchain** to tokenize products as NFTs, empowering businesses and users with transparent, secure, and efficient transactions. 🚀

 ---

 ## 🌟 Features

 - **Buy/Claim NFTs**: Purchase product NFTs or claim items using NFT ownership.
-- **Sell NFTs**: Resell your purchased NFTs with ease.
 - **Create Collections**: Companies can launch exclusive product collections as NFTs.

 ---